21 Types of Moths in Florida

 They will emerge as winged adults in the spring.
 It’s worth noting that adult Blinded Sphinx moths do not engage in feeding activities.

-Their sole focus is on reproduction.
-They are nocturnal creatures and are often attracted to artificial lights during the night.
+Their sole focus is reproduction.
+They are nocturnal creatures and are often attracted to artificial lights at night.

 14. Bold Medicine Moths